 \subsection{Reward shaping}

-Reward shaping (RS) refers to a category of machine learning methods that allow an agent to be trained on an artificial reward signal rather than environmental feedback \cite{taylor-survey}.
+Reward shaping (RS) refers to allowing an agent to train on an artificial reward signal rather than environmental feedback \cite{taylor-survey}.
 However, this artificial signal must be a potential function.
 Otherwise, the optimal policy will be different for the new MDP \cite{policy-invar-ng}.
 Authors of \cite{policy-invar-ng} prove that $F$ is a potential function if there exists a real-valued function $\phi : S \rightarrow \mathbb{R}$ such that for all $s \in S - \lbrace s_{0} \rbrace, a \in A, s^{'} \in S$:

 Consequently by using this potential function, the optimal policy in the new MDP($\mathcal{M^{'}}=(S,A,T,\gamma , R+F)$) remains optimal for the old MDP($\mathcal{M}=(S,A,T,\gamma, R)$).
-In the equation \ref{eq:p-static} and all of the extended equations from equation \ref{eq:p-static}, $\gamma$ remains unchanged and must have the same value as it had in the old MDP.
+In the new MDP, equation \ref{eq:p-static}, and all of the extended equations from equation \ref{eq:p-static}, $\gamma$ is unchanged and must have the same value as in the old MDP.
 There are also other works in the literature that extend the potential function.
 Authors of \cite{princ-rs} have shown that the potential function can be a function of the joint state-action space.
 Next, Authors of \cite{dynamic-pbrs} have shown that the potential function could be a dynamic function and that might change over the time while all the properties of potential based reward shaping (PBRS) remain constant.
 In addition to \cite{princ-rs} and \cite{dynamic-pbrs}, \cite{arbitrary-rs} combines these two extensions and show that any function in the form of equation \ref{eq:p-sa-dynamic} could be a potential function.

 By using reward shaping Q-learning update rule will turn into equation \ref{eq:q-l-rs}.
 In equation \ref{eq:q-l-rs}, $F$ could be any of equations represented in \ref{eq:p-static}, \ref{eq:p-sa-static}, \ref{eq:p-dynamic}, or \ref{eq:p-sa-dynamic}.
-Equation \ref{eq:q-l-rs} will give us this opportunity to enhance the learning by providing some extra information about the problem for the Q-learning agent.
+Equation \ref{eq:q-l-rs} will give us this opportunity to enhance the learning by providing some extra information about the problem for the agent.
 This additional knowledge can come from any source like human knowledge of the problem, some heuristic function, or the knowledge that extracted by the agent.